- City-sized dimensions

 The 2015 Audi Q3 stakes out its claim in compact-crossover territory, with Google Earth to map the way.

-The 2015 Audi Q3 is the German automaker's smallest SUV--and it doesn't arrive a moment too soon, what with the BMW X1, Mercedes GLA, and Buick Encore already swarming into the small end of the compact-crossover niche.
+The 2015 Audi Q3 is the brand's smallest SUV--and it doesn't arrive a moment too soon, what with the BMW X1, Mercedes GLA, and Buick Encore already swarming into the small end of the compact-crossover niche.

 Audi's typical SUV silhouette scales down for the new 2015 Q3 (and it has an obvious admirer in the new Lincoln MKC).
 Of course, it's more stubby than the Q5 or Q7, but pleasingly predictable, with LED turn signals and a wraparound tailgate.
 The interior's a relative of the one installed in the new Audi A3, which is a distant cousin of the new crossover.

 No crash-test scores are available.
-The Q3's safety features include available rear side airbags and a Driver Assistance package with parking aids and a rearview camera--it's not standard--as well as blind-spot monitors.
+The Q3's safety tech includes available rear side airbags and a package that includes parking sensors and a rearview camera--it's not standard--as well as blind-spot monitors.

-Pricing for the Q3 starts at about $33,500, reaching into the $40,000 range for a well-equipped Prestige-trim vehicle with the rearview camera package.
+The Q3 starts at about $33,500, though prices easily stretch into the $40,000 range for a well-equipped Prestige-trim vehicle with the rearview camera.